The Rise of the Khilafah and the Return of the Gold Dinar: Film

 The film then places itself in the time of Joseph while in ancient Egypt and how he was sold into slavery, it then takes this story to talk about the use of silver and gold were turned into coins as a way to purchase items and how he was sold for a few silver coins.
 They then talk about the history of gold coins, and how in ancient China used square gold coins, how the Kingdom of Lydia used gold coins, how Athens also adopted gold coins in 600 BCE, how the Roman Empire began trading with gold coins in 60 BCE, and how in the Kingdom of Persia the silver dirhams.
 It then goes into the time of Muhammed's life in Medina and talking about the unity under tawhid and how Islam regulated finances but didn't alter the use of any coins in circulation and it became the standard Islamic medium of transaction, but how it forbid the use of interest and how "Allah declared war against interest", calling it a form of shirk and injustice.
-The film later talks about rates of exchange under the Islamic state (Not the modern Islamic State), which didn't impose interest or sales tax and it created its own form of the gold dinar, claiming all other currencies had forms of shirk and nationalism, and how they were all measured in ways to protect the seller against fraud like debasement.
+The film later talks about rates of exchange under the Islamic state (Not the modern Islamic State), which didn't impose interest or sales tax and it created its own form of the gold dinar, claiming all other currencies had forms of shirk and nationalism, and how they were all measured in ways to protect the seller against fraud, especially debasement.

-The film continued to talk about the Umayyad Caliphate and its expansion into Al-Andalus, comparing the situation of it to that of the European dark ages.
+The film continued to talk about the Umayyad Caliphate and its expansion into Al-Andalus, comparing the situation of it to that of the European Dark Ages.
 This transitioned into the topic of how each of the European kingdoms had different coins, and how money exchange services charged a commission fee for their services, with banks also paying interest for storing money with them and the creation of fractional-reserve banking and how it created banknotes.
-This would then transition into the establishment of the federal reserve and the start of World War I, and how Germany disassociated with the gold backing of the Papiermark but still continue to print it, making the German Empire fall into an economic depression.
+This would then transition into the establishment of the federal reserve and the start of World War I, and how Germany disassociated with the gold backing of the Papiermark but still continue to print it, making the country fall into an economic depression.
 It talks about how after World War I, the United States also abandoned the gold backing and removing the "Redeemable for Gold" printing on United States Dollar bills after the Gold Reserve Act was implemented.